 The Role of Centromeres

 The centromere is a specialized region of the chromosome that plays a critical role in cell division.
-It is the point at which the two sister chromatids are joined together.
+So it is the point at which the two sister chromatids are joined together.
 The centromere also serves as the attachment site for the kinetochore, a protein structure that connects the chromosome to the spindle fibers.

 Historical Perspective